 Recurring ACH Payments offer business owners a secure, reliable and cost effective method to automate payment collection via the ACH network.
 ACH payments offer distinct benefits versus credit cards.

 ACH Payment Processing Advantages

 1-Up to 90+% savings versus credit cards:

 On a $100 recurring payment credit cards may cost $2.50 on average.
-As a recurring ACH transaction you might pay a flat 30 cents-an 88% reduction.
+As a recurring ACH payment that transaction you might pay a flat 30 cents-an 88% reduction.
 Multiply that by how many customer payments and it does not take long to become significant.
 Cost reductions are an overlooked tool for improving overall business profitability.

 2-Payment decline rates: On average recurring billing credit card declines exceed 10% with some industries seeing 20% declines.

 Imagine you are a business owner with 500 customers that you bill $100 per month on a recurring basis.
 Your business runs and plans based on $50,000 per month coming in the door on a regular basis.
 It took a long time and a lot of work to get to the point where your business generates that amount of reliable predictable income.
-You pay salaries, rent, plan development, and manage marketing campaigns ALL around that recurring revenue.
+You pay salaries, rent, plan development, and manage marketing campaigns ALL around that recurring ACH Payment revenue.

 For more info on declines click Credit Card Decline Management

 Now imagine that 15% of that revenue, or $7,500 per month, goes uncollected — and not because your clients don’t want to pay you.